 PASM is an electronic damping control system.
 It actively and continuously adjusts the damping force on each wheel, based on current road conditions and driving style.
-The effect is to reduce vehicle body movement and thereby improve comfort.
+The effect is to reduce vehicle body movement and thereby improve comfort in all four seats.

 ** Important information about the all-electric